kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 ### Internal Access Only

 You will need to use an internally managed DNS.
-I use my router to create a dns entry for my domain name and points it towards the server hosting Traefik.
+I use my router to create a dnsmasq entry for my domain name, with the IP address of the server hosting Traefik.
 Be sure to include your subdomains or use a subdomain wildcard.

 ### External Web Access

 You'll need to forward port 80 and 443 to your Traefik server.
 And you'll probably need to enable a internal NAT reflection so your internal clients will be redirected appropriately.

+You will also need to make sure your dns record with your DNS provider resolves to your WAN ip address.

-These are both highly dependent on your network configuration.
-I wouldn't attempt these until you have a reasonable understanding of what you're doing.
+_These are both highly dependent on your network configuration.
+I wouldn't attempt these until you have a reasonable understanding of what you're doing_

 ## Bringing it up